Semi-supervised Deep Multi-view Stereo: Experiment

 \subsection{Implementation Detail}

-In default, we utilize CasMVSNet \cite{xiaodong2020cascade} as the backbone network.
+\textbf{Training and testing:} In default, we utilize CasMVSNet \cite{xiaodong2020cascade} as the backbone network.
 The split of train, valid and test sets in each dataset follows the official configuration in \emph{DTU}, \emph{BLD} and \emph{GTA}.
+On each dataset, the model is trained on the training set first and tested on the test set for ablation study and evaluation.
 8 NVIDIA V100 GPUs are used for training.
 The batch size on each GPU is set to 1 and the training procedure requires 16 epochs.
-To evaluate the performance of our proposed method, we provide experimental results under 2 semi-supervised setting: 1) randomly selecting 10\% of total scenes as labeled data; 2) randomly selecting 10\% of total multi-view pairs as labeled data.
-Please refer to further details in the appendix.
+The number of views is set to 3 following the default setting of CasMVSNet \cite{xiaodong2020cascade}.
+The hyper-parameter setting of backbone networks follows the official CasMVSNet as well.
+In default, Whitening and Coloring Transform (WCT \cite{li2017universal}) is selected as the backbone of STM module.
+The backbone of GPM is a spatial propagation network \cite{liu2017learning}, a generic framework that can be applied to many affinity-related tasks, including but not limited to image matting, segmentation and etc. STM and GPM are further trained on each dataset following Eq. \ref{eq_8} and Eq. \ref{eq_10} respectively.
+For evaluation, the model is tested on the evaluation or test set of \emph{DTU}, \emph{T\&T}, \emph{BLD}, and \emph{GTA}.